Wealth inventory exposes millionaires in French government

-The inventory, part of a scramble by Hollande to quieten an outcry over an ex-budget minister's undeclared Swiss bank account, exposed Foreign Minister Laurent Fabius as having a 6.5 million euro ($8.50 million) fortune, excluding his art collection.
+The inventory, part of a scramble by Hollande to quieten an outcry over an ex-budget minister's undeclared Swiss bank account, exposed Foreign Minister Laurent Fabius as having a 6.5 million euro (5.5 million pounds) fortune, excluding his art collection.

 Michele Delaunay, junior minister for the elderly, declared a largely inherited fortune of 5.4 million euros, mostly in property, while Labour Minister Michel Sapin and Health Minister Marisol Touraine listed 2 million and 1.4 million respectively.